library(igraph)

 \[ 0.077(v_i - 1.377) + 0.109(v_j - 1.377) + 0.380 \left(1 - \frac{|v_i - v_j|}{2} \right) \]

-This function combines ego and alter contributions based on smoking level, and adds a similarity effect that rewards ties between actors with similar smoking levels.
+- and a similarity effect, which rewards ties between actors with similar smoking levels.

 We see from Table 18.3 that actors with similar smoking behavior are more likely to form ties, especially regular-to-regular smokers, indicating a strong homophily pattern.
 The ego and alter terms slightly amplify or reduce this tendency depending on individual smoking levels.